Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Building Blocks

 \section{Building Blocks}

-In the field theories that we will consider, the matter field will be a 2+1 dimensional $O(2)$ Wilson-Fisher (WF) bosons, denoted by $\phi$ or $\tilde{\phi}$, or a two-component Dirac fermions denoted by $\psi$ or $\chi$.
-When minimally coupled to gauge fields $A$, their actions are abbreviated as follows.
+In the field theories that we will consider, the matter field will be a (2+1)-dimensional $O(2)$ Wilson-Fisher (WF) boson, denoted by $\phi$ or $\tilde{\phi}$, or a two-component Dirac fermion denoted by $\psi$ or $\chi$.
+When minimally coupled to gauge fields $A$, their actions are abbreviated as follows:

 where $D_A=\partial-iA$.
 To write formulas that can be applied equally to the bosonic and fermionic cases, we will denote the matter field by $\Psi_p$, where $p=1$ corresponds to the WF boson and $p=2$ corresponds to the Dirac fermion: $\Psi_1=\phi$, $\Psi_2=\psi$.